kkmzero/Logger/README.md

 ### Logging errors with macro

-To make debugging easier, you can use macro like this:
+To make debugging easier, you can use macro similar to this one:
 ```
 #define CHECK_RESULT(val)\
 	if(val != S_OK){\